Helleristninger

 Allan Krill's new interpretations of Scandinavian petroglyphs

-I think that Steinn Stikkmann invented the nailpoint pecking technique, and the other three artists got the idea from him.
-He began by engraving soft rocks in central Norway.
-To practice, especially in the beginning, he made lots of circular 'cup marks' and pairs of matching shoe prints.
-There are runes on two of his rock panels, written with characters of the Elder Futhark alphabet.
-They were in use about 400 CE, so I think that gives us the date of the earliest petroglyphs.
-All four artists sometimes showed longships with animal-head prows, like Viking longships.
-But no petroglyphs show masts or sails, so sails had not yet been invented.
-Oddr Omrisser was the last of the four artists.
-He had the curious habit of spoiling rock panels by carving new and inappropriate images on top of others.
-He did that on most of his own panels, and on a few of the other artists' panels as well.
+I think that Steinn Stikkmann invented the nailpoint technique, and the other three artists got the idea from him.
+There are runes on three of his earliest rock panels (Stuberg, Tessem, KŒrstad), written with characters of the Elder Futhark alphabet.
+They were in use about 400 CE, so I think that gives us the age of the oldest petroglyphs.
+All four artists sometimes showed longships with animal-head prows, like Viking dragon-head prows.
+But Viking longships had sails.
+Since none of the hundreds of petroglyph boats show sails, the petroglyphs must have been made before 800 CE.

 Allan Krill, Professor of Geology